beomodern/Overview/README.md

 This code handles all audio routing properly from analog IOs as well as I2S ports and optical SPDIF interfaces.
 Board boots from an on-board EEPROM.
 Control of SigmaDSP is done over SPI interface by uP.
 Code implements spectrum and signal analysers.
 Code can be found on github [here](https://github.com/beomodern/SigmaDSP).
 4. Display uP code.
 Code handle:
-a.	parallel interfaces to 3 alphanumeric display modules.
+-	parallel interfaces to 3 alphanumeric display modules.
-b.	interact with RTC and DCF77 modules and code clock operation with them.
+-	interact with RTC and DCF77 modules and code clock operation with them.
-c.	interact over I2C interface with LED controller.
+- interact over I2C interface with LED controller.
-d.	monitoring of photoresistor and use its readings to control brightness of both alphanumeric and LEDs displays.
+- monitoring of photoresistor and use its readings to control brightness of both alphanumeric and LEDs displays.
 Display is a slaved and react to commands sent over SPI from main uP.
 Code can be found [here](https://github.com/beomodern/Display_uP)

 You can watch little YouTube clip about it [here](https://youtu.be/MFGvZFi11Zc)